cctony1/JobCandidates/README.md

 The fun bits I learned:
 -how to effectively utilize/combine PCA with clustering algorithms -some basic webscraping
--data augmentation techniques for NLP.
+-data augmentation techniques for NLP
+-optimizing computation speed with Numba.

 Goals:
 1. Predict and rank how well each candidate fits the role based on their available information.